n778509775/JDLBER/README.md

 R 3.6.3<br />

 ## Files
-*computeAcc.py*: An example of training label known dataset and computing accuracy on label unknown dataset going through batch effect removal<br />
+*after_calib.py*: An example of training label known dataset and computing four matrics on label unknown dataset after batch effect removal<br />
-*classify.py*: An example of training label known dataset and computing accuracy on label unknown dataset without any treatment<br />
+*before_calib.py*: An example of training label known dataset and computing four matrics on label unknown dataset before calibration<br />
-*crossValidation.py*: 10 fold cross validation in “Subject” level and “Sample” level to request the upper bound of prediction<br />
+*crossValidation.py*: 10 fold cross validation in “Subject” level and “Sample” level to request the upper bound of cross-batch prediction<br />
 *network.py*: Class definitions for three network architectures (Calibrator, Reconstructors, Discriminator) and loss function<br />
-*pre_processing.py*: Data preprocessing<br />
-*mmd.py*: Definition of maximum mean discrepancy (MMD)<br />
-*auxiliary.py*: Some functions that implement visualization<br />
+*function.py*: Data preprocessing, Definition of MMD and some functions that implement visualization<br />
 *alignment.py*: Peak alignment to ensure consistent number of features<br />

 ## Run our codes